single-spa/single-spa-examples/README.md

 - Angular
 - Bower
 - Apps that leak globals

-and there will soon be examples for

 - React Router
-- Browserify

 ## View the demo!
 A [demo is live](http://single-spa.surge.sh) on surge.sh.
 Don't be turned off by the lack of styling -- I'll be fixing that soon.